polatengin/project-standards/DotFiles.md

 In the .bash_aliases file, you can find some aliases for Bash.

-If you wnat to grab your internal or external IP address, every time you need to run following on Terminal
+If you want to grab your _internal_ or _external_ IP address, every time you need to run following commands on _Terminal_

 ```bash
 # Internal IP